 The district serves approximately 780 students in pre-kindergarten through 12th grade.
 Students in grades pre-K through 6 attend the Harry Hoag Elementary School, and students in grades 7-12 attend the Fort Plain Jr./Sr. High School.
 The schools are located less than a half mile from each other in the village of Fort Plain.

 Fort Plain offers a comprehensive educational program responding to the needs of all students by building a foundation of essential skills and emphasizing academic achievement.
 The community is proud of the district’s excellent student performance, which can be attributed to up-to-date programs and the district’s capable staff, who are dedicated to the belief that all students should be given the opportunity to learn and become productive citizens.
-In 2018, the Fort Plain Jr./Sr. High School was named a Silver Medal school by U.S. News and World Report.
+The Fort Plain Jr./Sr. High School has been recognized in U.S. News and World Report’s Best U.S. High Schools for several years, achieving silver medal status and honored as being among the top 30 percent of schools nationally.

 The district offers a large number of extracurricular activities to students both through its own staff and facilities and through merged activities with its neighboring school district, Canajoharie Central School.